SpartakusMd/ACL/README.md

 7. Once it finishes running the SQL commands to create the tables it will redirect you to the index page.
 8. Delete install.php, install.sql, and sampleData.sql.

-NOTE: If you change the ACL permissions so that user #1 no longer has the 'access_admin' permission, you won't be able to access the admin site because userID = 1 is hardcoded in /index.php.
+NOTE: If you change the ACL permissions so that user #1 no longer has the 'access_admin' permission, you won't be able to access the admin site because only userID = 1 has access to Admin Area by default.
-Also, you must first go to /index.php before you go to any of the admin pages, as index.php sets the session variable assigning you userID #1.